Quantum query complexity of symmetric oracle problems: Previously studied examples of coset identification

 Thus the irreps that appear in $V$ are exactly the $\phi_a$, where $a$ has the form in Equation \ref{eq.yyx}.
 Since $\phi_a\otimes \phi_{a'} =\phi_{a+a'}$, it follows that the $k$-fold tensor power contains those $\phi_b$ where $b$ can be expressed as a $k$-fold sum of vectors of the form in Equation \ref{eq.yyx}.
 This is exactly in image of the map $Z$ as described by Childs, van Dam, Hung and Shparlinski \cite{CvDHS:2016}, so we have reproved their Theorem 1.

 The computation of the optimal success probability is now reduced to an algebraic/combinatorial problem which is nontrivial to solve (and is achieved in \cite{CvDHS:2016}).
 Hence this example serves to show the limitations of our main results: they can be used to translate questions about query complexity into purely algebraic problems which may or may not be easily solvable.
-The technique shown above can also be used to reach a similar point in the study of multivariable polynomial interpolation, which is treated in detail by Chen, Childs and Hung \cite{CCH:2018}.
+The character theoretic technique shown above could also be used to reduce the query complexity of multivariable polynomial interpolation to a counting problem, as was achieved by Chen, Childs and Hung \cite{CCH:2018} without referring to characters.
+So far though, the character based language has not led to any progress on this problem.